Maybe I was just lucky. Oh no, not another Ayahuasca tale....

 Maybe, Ayahuasca in this case acted as an amplifier what Selvam Raja (2022= in "The Practice of Embodying Emotions" calls "emotional embodied attunement"., the ability to feel another person´s emotions directly within one´s body.
 Moreover, since there was no simultaneous contact with my wife, this attunement must have been enabled by my own unconscious body memory at the time when we were separating.

-In a ceremony where my partner was also present, and looking at me, I suddenly experienced her looking at me as being looked at by a goddess.
+In a ceremony where my partner was also present and looking at me, I suddenly experienced her looking at me as if she were being looked at by a goddess.

-Her face was covered with golden-green-blue fine symmetric patterns running horizontally over her face from left to right.
-The symmetrical visual patterns were overlaid exactly over her face, they did not spill out into her surrounding space.
+Her face was covered with fine golden-green-blue symmetrical patterns running horizontally across her face from left to right.
+The symmetrical visual patterns were superimposed exactly on her face, they did not spill out into the surrounding space.
 It was like a computer simulation.
-Here eyes were large and completely rounded, and her face too seemed entirely symmetrical.
+Here the eyes were large and completely rounded, and her face also seemed completely symmetrical.

-Her glance expressed exactly how she was looking at me: perhaps the right words are knowing, forgiving, teasing, and promising.
+Her gaze expressed exactly how she looked at me: perhaps the right words are knowing, forgiving, teasing and promising.

 Visually, overall, her face and facial expression looked very much like Alex Jones Dharmadragon.